Missing and

 Challenges due to missing and incomplete data

-Complications in meeting deadlines
+Complications of meeting deadlines

 Subsequent procurement of information